paalaxus/data-analysis-portfolio/README.md

 ## About

 Hi, I'm Kofi!
-I have a technical background and have a Bachelors degree in Computer Engineering with minors in Computer Science and Mathematics.
-I have worked as a Field Administrator and after earning my degree, i grew an interest in Data and Analytics
+I have a technical background and have a Bachelors degree in Computer Engineering with minors in Computer Science and Mathematics.  after earning my degree, i grew an interest in Data and Analytics and this is what I have done in pursuit of that.

 <br>
 This is a repository to showcase skills, share projects and track my progress in Data Analytics.